awmirrzza/ShoesShopping/README.md

         The third column displays contact information, including telephone number and email address.

     Bootstrap and External Libraries:
-        Your page is utilizing several external libraries and frameworks, including Bootstrap, Font Awesome, and Google Fonts.
-These enhance the styling and functionality of your website.
+        My page is utilizing several external libraries and frameworks, including Bootstrap, Font Awesome, and Google Fonts.
+These enhance the styling and functionality of my website.

     Styling:
-        You have applied custom styles using an external CSS file (style.css).
+        I have applied custom styles using an external CSS file (style.css).
-        You're also using some custom styles inline in the HTML.
+        I'm also using some custom styles inline in the HTML.

     Images:
-        Your page references images for the products and logo.
+        My page references images for the products and logo.

     Responsive Design:
         The page layout is designed to be responsive, ensuring that it adapts well to different screen sizes and devices.